Holistic Herbalism for Health Justice

 I found the following passage by Leah Lakshmi Piepzna-Samarasinha to be especially illuminating.

 I have been part of what is called the healing justice movement for six years, though I have been engaged in acts of healing for a lot longer than that.
 Six years is a special birthday in the lifespan of a movement.
 Six years feels like the time in movements at which some of the people, moments, articles, wishes that birthed us are at risk of being forgotten—especially in low-money, low-time-to-document, brilliant-burnout-femme-of-colour-led movements.
 This the moment where disability gets forgotten, where class gets forgotten, where white, cis, able-bodied healers can try to slap “healing justice” on their spaces and try to forget that this movement was birthed by Black and brown disabled femme brilliance, in response to all that both mainstream western/biomedical and “alternative” white/cis/abled spaces lack in terms of understanding how colonialism, ableism, cultural theft, and whorephobia affect healing systems. - A Not-So-Brief Personal History of the Healing Justice Movement, 2010–2016

-This Herbal Justice blog is meant to explore the political and ethical aspects of health justice in our institutions, communities, and homes so it is important that I acknowledge that this work is ancient and I hope to contribute to the movement in whatever way I can.
+My writing is meant to explore the political and ethical aspects of health and healing justice in our institutions, communities, and homes so it is important that I acknowledge that this work is ancient and I hope to contribute to the movement in whatever way I can.